 Amatra By The Ganges: It offers comfortable guest rooms and an infinity pool with a steam room.
 It also features a spa that offers a variety of spa and massage treatments.

 Ganga Lahri: The non-smoking rooms of this hotel feature classic Indian fabrics and furnishings.
-Every room has a TV, tea/coffee making facilities, and a private bathroom with shower facilities.
+Every room has a TV, tea/coffee-making facilities and a private bathroom with shower facilities.

-Radisson Blu Haridwar: Being a 5-star hotel, it has modern rooms with free Wi-Fi and a Tv with flat-screen.
+Radisson Blu Haridwar: Being a 5-star hotel, it has modern rooms with free Wi-Fi and a Tv with a flat-screen.
 It gives tourists five dining options and 24-hour room service.

-Ambrosia Sarovar Portico: It offers air-conditioned guest rooms with a minibar, tea/coffee making facilities and a TV with flat-screen and satellite channels.
+Ambrosia Sarovar Portico: It offers air-conditioned guest rooms with a minibar, tea/coffee-making facilities, and a TV with flat-screen and satellite channels.
 The bathroom of the room comes with a shower and complimentary toiletries.